Create and use endpoints

 -

-URL provides the URL of the endpoint to use programmatically to make requests, such as generating predictions.
+Predict URL provides the URL of a predict endpoint to use programmatically to make requests.
 Use the copy icon to temporarily store the URL (copy) to your computer’s clipboard.
+See API reference for more information.

 -